hyperledger/besu/CODE_OF_CONDUCT.md

 - submission to or rejection of such conduct by an individual is used as a basis for employment decisions affecting the individual,
-- such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating hostile or offensive working environment.
+- such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment.

 ### Workplace Bullying